-The founder members Marc White, Peter Buckland, Mark Lewington, Ian Davidson, Lee Spickett and Penny Gregg brought the club to life and entered the fledgling team into the Crawley & District League in 1999, with the home ground situated at Big Field Brockham.
+The founder members Marc White, Mark Lewington, Ian Davidson, Lee Spickett and Penny Gregg brought the club to life and entered the fledgling team into the Crawley & District League in 1999, with the home ground situated at Big Field Brockham.

 The club remained at Big Field Brockham until 2007, and after several promotions it relocated to its current Westhumble home.
 This was a monumental project, which saw a huge off the field effort transform the once derelict site into a senior level football ground.